joehart2001/mlipx/docs/source/recipes/md.rst

 Molecular Dynamics
 ==================

-:code:`mlipx` provides a command line interface to create a molecular dynamics test.
-You can run the following command to instantiate a test directory:
+This recipe is used to test the performance of different models in molecular dynamics simulations.

 .. code-block:: console